julianiff/11ty-webcomponent-starter/README.md

 You can host the production output on any web server or service you like and upload it via any method, it'll work.

-If you don't have an existing place to host your site you should have a look at [Netlify](https://www.netlify.com), I can't recommend it enough.
+If you don't have an existing place to host your site you should have a look at [Netlify](https://www.netlify.com).
 To get started you can hit the button below.

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/julianiff/11ty-webcomponent-starter)